 Lenses aims to democratise data technology by helping enterprises simplify their operations and open data up to every team.
 It has raised £8.1m over three fundraising rounds from 83North, Marathon Venture Capital and undisclosed investors.

-Co-Founder and Head of Discovery
+Co-Founder and Head of Discovery at Biotherapeutics

 Oxana Polyakova is the co-founder and head of discovery at Adaptate Biotherapeutics, a pharmaceutical company which aims to develop antibody-based immunotherapies.
 With a PhD from Moscow State University, Polyakova is an expert in protein sciences within pharma and biotech settings, and has particular experience in discovering biologics for oncology indications.